storytellersoftware/java-httpserver/contributing.md

   it might be best to turn it into a method.
 Maybe.
 I mean there isn't a principle called DRY or anything.

+- Curley braces, around everything that could have curley braces!

 ## Making a code contribution

 It's probably best if you make a fork, develop on your fork, and submit a pull